R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 You can find all the groups in the database stored in the `/etc/group` file, including their GID numbers and members.
 If you are interested in printing their names only, consider using the following piped commands:
 > awk -F : '{print $1}' /etc/group | sort | more

 To figure out the groups the current user is a member of, type `id -Gn`.
 Now switch from the `root` user you are (probably) logged as, to your typical login account—`su rtorrent` (§)—, and try again.
-You may return to `root` with a simple `exit` command.
+You may return to `root` with a simple **exit** command.
 But before you do, attempt to use **sudo** from the ordinary account: `sudo echo "hello, world"`.
 You should get an error message ("XXX is not in the sudoers file.") because user XXX is not a member of the `sudo` group.
 Recall from the previous section (**A.3.e sudo installation & configuration**) that only `root` and members of group `sudo` have permission to run **sudo**.

-Back as `root`, create the new `user42` group the document asks for AND include the ordinary-login user to it:
+Back as `root`, create the new `user42` group the document asks for and include the ordinary-login user to it:
 > groupadd -U rtorrent user42 (§)

 Now add the same user to the `sudo` group with one of the following commands,